AnyarInc/Ascent/README.md

 ## Highlights
 - Header Only
-- Automatic vectorization: Ascent conforms to vectorization standards (such as Intel's) and is vectorized by default in MSVC and Xcode
+- Automatic Vectorization: Ascent conforms to vectorization standards (such as Intel's) and is vectorized by default in MSVC and Xcode
 - Free for open source and commercial applications (Apache License)
 - Modular
 - Variable Tracking: Optimized recording of variable time history